A simple model for strange metallic behavior: Universality and fits to ARPES data

 \subsection{Comparing with ARPES data}

-As shown in Fig.~\ref{selfenergy}, our spectral function fits well with the ARPES data for the imaginary part of the self-energy for different underdoped, overdoped and optimally doped samples of $Bi_2Sr_2CaCu_2O_{8+\delta}$ at various temperatures, reported in \cite{Reber2019}.
+As shown in Fig.~\ref{selfenergy}, our spectral function fits well with the \textit{nodal} ARPES data for the imaginary part of the self-energy for different underdoped, overdoped and optimally doped samples of $Bi_2Sr_2CaCu_2O_{8+\delta}$ at various temperatures, reported in \cite{Reber2019}.
 The fits work well keeping the Fermi energy and the value of $\alpha$ fixed for each doping (for all temperatures), and with $\gamma =0.001$ chosen in all cases \footnote{The data has been extracted form the paper using WebPlotDigitizer tool. \url{https://automeris.io/WebPlotDigitizer/}.}.
 The exponent $\nu = 0.95$ is remarkably stable across doping, and the fitted value of $\alpha$ indeed corresponds to the optimal ratio at which we obtain universality.
 However, $\alpha$ does decrease very mildly in the overdoped region implying more Fermi-liquid like behavior.
-Since our self-energy is local, the precise value of the momentum in the ARPES data does not play any role in the fits.
+In \cite{Reber2019}, the fits were obtained with varying exponents and different phenomenological ansatz which was improved in \cite{Smit} from theoretical considerations.
+However, our fits work well with more constraints.

+{We have not done a quantitative study of goodness of fit due to the significant noisiness of the data, but our fitting is physically motivated.
+For the universality to emerge at the temperatures reported in the plot (assuming $E_F \sim 10^4K$ ), we need $\nu$ to be closer to $0.95$ as discussed above.
+The choice $\nu=0.95$ is then at the edge of universality.
+Furthermore, we expect $\alpha$ to depend on the doping strength, as discussed before, and not $\gamma$.
+Therefore, the fits with varying $\alpha$ and fixed $\gamma$ suggest the validity of the underlying physical intuition for the model.}

-{Although our model requires modifications for realistic depiction of various phases as discussed later, the very mild variation of $\alpha$ and hence the ratio of couplings with the doping in our fits could suggest the possibility that strange metallic behavior can be restored to a good approximation even away from optimal doping if order parameters are suppressed.
+{Although our model needs to include order parameters for description of various phases, the very mild variation of $\alpha$ and hence the ratio of couplings with the doping in our fits could suggest the that strange metallic behavior can be restored to a good approximation even away from optimal doping if order parameters are suppressed.
 Indeed restoration of strange metallic behavior by suppression of charged density waves has been reported for $YBa_2 Cu_3 O_{7-\delta}$ in underdoped samples below the pseudogap temperature \cite{Restored}.
-See also \cite{Overdoped,Husain} for similar results in the overdoped regime.}
+See \cite{Overdoped,Husain} for the overdoped regime.}